Every year I take part in Storystorm, a challenge to generate 30 ideas in the month of January. At least one a day, or more!

 - I’m going to be a lot less precious about rejected stories when I have five more ideas I can’t wait to write.

-- Thematically, my ideas centre around scenarios, adventure, action, humorous moments, play on words, original layouts and plot twists.
+- I’ve identified my weak spots.
+Thematically, my ideas centre around scenarios, adventure, action, humorous moments, play on words, original layouts and plot twists.
 Not so much character and place.
-It’s a weak spot and I need to find stimulus that helps me idea generate here.
+I need to find stimulus that helps me idea generate in this area more.